 A sealant can be placed as soon as the tooth has completely erupted from the gumline.
 To get one, the tooth will first be cleaned, and an acidic solution is applied to the tooth for a few seconds before it is rinsed off.
 This can create small microscopic areas with a rougher surface to help the sealant adhere to the tooth better.
 When the tooth is dry, the liquid sealant may be put on the tooth and hardened, and then your child should be able to chew on it again.

-If you live near Phoenix, Arizona, and would like to get more information on dental sealants, or to schedule a consultation for your child, please call 602-843-1275.
+If you live near Glendale, Arizona, and would like to get more information on dental sealants, or to schedule a consultation for your child, please call 602-843-1275.
 Dr. McKay Garrett and our friendly team at Tooth Club For Kids look forward to treating your child’s smile.